A Real Picture of UWM Holdings Corporation (UWMC) Stock: The Fundamentals

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of UWM Holdings Corporation (NYSE:UWMC) raised 7.42% to close Wednesday’s market session at $6.37, higher as compared to yesterday’s close.
-The stock price fluctuated between $5.925 and $6.40 throughout the trading session with the volume trading being 2113785 shares, which represented a significant variation when compared to the three months average volume of 1.08 million shares.
-The firm’s stock price fluctuated 12.74% within the last five trades and 17.31% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 13.95% in the last 6 months and 17.53% was added to its value over the previous 3 months.
-UWMC stock is trading at a margin of 12.10%, 19.87% and 18.00% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated 23.44% within the last five trades and 28.42% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 27.97% in the last 6 months and 43.81% was added to its value over the previous 3 months.
+UWMC stock is trading at a margin of 23.64%, 33.54% and 34.46% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024